 | Example 3 | Developer | Full Stack Web Developer (React, Node.js, AWS) with E-commerce and SaaS Project Experience – Open to Contract and Permanent Roles |

-Your professional description is the paragraph that tells businesses who you are, what you do, who you have done it for, and what you are looking for.
-It should be written in the first person, be specific rather than generic, and be long enough to be credible without being long enough to be skimmed.
+Your professional description tells businesses who you are, what you do, and what you are looking for.
+Write it in the first person and keep it specific.
 Two to four focused paragraphs is the right length for most professionals.

 Your skills section is a keyword matching tool as much as a professional declaration.
-CloudColleague’s search algorithm surfaces profiles based on skill terms that match what businesses are searching for.
-List the specific technical and professional skills that appear most frequently in the job and task listings you are targeting.
-Eight to twelve well-chosen, specific skills outperform a list of thirty generic ones.
+Consequently, list the specific skills that appear most frequently in the job and task listings you are targeting.
+Eight to twelve well-chosen skills outperform a list of thirty generic ones.

 How to Upload Supporting Documents and Portfolio Items?